 See pictures of epidural placement and area of numbness for childbirth.

 An anesthetic medicine is injected into the catheter to numb your body above and below the point of injection, as needed.
 The amount of discomfort or pain that you have depends on the amount of anesthetic used.
-Less anesthetic (often called a light epidural) will allow you to be more active in your labour and feel enough to push effectively.
+Less anesthetic (often called alight epidural) will allow you to be more active in your labour and feel enough to push effectively.
 With higher levels of anesthetic, you will feel little or no pain from your contractions.
 You may be required to remain in bed when an epidural is used.
 You will also have a tube placed in a vein (intravenous, or IV tube) and a fetal monitor.

-Before delivery, the epidural medicine dose can be decreased so that you can push more effectively while remaining alert and relatively comfortable.
+Before delivery, the epidural medicine dose can be decreased so that you can push more effectively while remaining relatively comfortable.
 The epidural catheter can also be used to numb the area between the vagina and anus (perineum) just before delivery.

 In addition to more constant pain relief, another benefit of having an infusion pump is that it allows you to have more control of your belly and leg muscles.
-It also reduces the chance of side effects related to a standard epidural.

-Because a standard epidural can decrease your ability to push, a forceps delivery or caesarean delivery (C-section) may sometimes be needed.
-Using less anesthesia (called a light epidural) may reduce the likelihood of needing a caesarean delivery.
+Because an epidural can decrease your ability to push, a forceps or vacuum delivery may sometimes be needed.

 The epidural catheter may be removed right after delivery, or it may be left in place for several hours to a day and used to give you pain-relieving medicine.
 This is usually done after a caesarean delivery.
-If you are planning to have a tubal ligation before you leave the hospital (to prevent future pregnancy), the catheter will be left in place.
+If you are planning to have a tubal ligation before you leave the hospital (to prevent future pregnancy), the catheter may be left in place.

 The effects of the epidural usually wear off within 2 hours after the epidural medicine is stopped.
 After the epidural wears off, you may have some hip or back pain from childbirth.
 You may have a small bruise and the skin may be sore where the epidural was put in your back.
 This will probably get better in 1 or 2 days.

-Primary Medical Reviewer Kathleen Romito, MD - Family Medicine
+Kathleen Romito MD - Family Medicine

-Thomas M. Bailey, MD - Family Medicine
+Thomas M. Bailey MD - Family Medicine

-Specialist Medical Reviewer Kirtly Jones, MD - Obstetrics and Gynecology
+Kirtly Jones MD - Obstetrics and Gynecology